smart-data-lake/getting-started/presentation/lecture_notes.md

 It is now time to continue building our pipeline.
-For this, you are given some preconfigured data objects and actions.
-The idea is that you use them to further build your airports.config file.

 We want the pipeline to do the following:

 1. Download the airports data from the given link as a